GLOSSARY OF MILITARY TERMS AND PHRASES

 An officer, usually a Lieutenant or Lieutenant Commander, who is an Admiral's aide.
-So called because of the gold braided loop (aiguillette) that they wear around their arm.
+So called because of the gold braided loop (aiguillette) that they wear around their left arm.

 Medieval French term for a siege tower.
 Literal translation is “Bad Neighbor.”

 Ancient Sumerian for "Celestial Chariot."